 - Rice the potatoes with a fine potato ricer or, better yet, a drum sieve or tamis.
 Avoid mashers and food mills, which compress the potatoes.
 You want to produce tiny crumbles that will release yet more moisture, producing extra-light gnocchi.

 - Use two-thirds all-purpose flour to one-third cake flour.
 Ordinary all-purpose flour is all right, but it isn’t milled finely enough to be fully absorbed into the potato crumbles.
-Plus, it has too much protein: High-protein wheat results in chewy gnocchi.
+Plus, it has too much protein: High-protein wheat results in chewy gnocchi, same idea in bread making.
+More protein, more gluten, a more chewy bread.
 If you want to be truly Italian, look for imported Italian flour marked 00, which is milled from soft wheat with a low protein content.

 - Correct ratio of flour to potato: To calculate how much flour to use, weigh the potatoes after you’ve baked and riced them, not before; after baking and ricing, the potatoes will have lost almost half their weight.
 You’ll need about 1 cup of flour for every pound of riced potato—more if the potatoes are very young, or if it’s quite humid out.

-- Use a bench scraper to incorporate the potatoes and the flour.
-Most books instruct you to knead the dough until smooth, but kneading is too harsh for gnocchi especially those made without eggs.
+- Use a bench scraper or fork to incorporate the potatoes and the flour.
+Most books instruct you to knead the dough until smooth, but kneading is too harsh for gnocchi especially those made without eggs (although this recipe have egg).
 Over kneading can make the dough tough.
-I used a bench scraper to blend in and mix the flour.
+I use either fork or bench scraper to blend in and mix the flour.
 Then I used my hands gather it up to shape it into a long rope.

 Once you have followed these six steps to perfect potato-gnocchi dough, the rest is fairly straightforward.
 You can shape the gnocchi according to your preference.
 This is the fun part, where you get to flip, curve and press the dough to shape and size that you like.